Overview

 The Academic Year is divided into three terms, and it is mandatory for students to officially register for each term.
 Course registration occurs through the online portal, where students can easily view their registered courses and corresponding schedules, including information about course timings, locations, and instructors.

-Clinical clerkships (core and electives) are based on a 1-credit-per-week model, which includes 55 contact hours of clinical practice, with the total number of 72 credits granted across the two years of Clinical Sciences.
+Clinical clerkships (core and electives) are comprised of 72 weeks of supervised clinical training, with the total number of 72 credits granted across the two years of Clinical Sciences.

 The academic eligibility criteria for graduation are: